SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep codes of old
+Silicon dreams descend from above
-Where neurons danced, now machines unfold
+Algorithms weave a future of love
-Echoes of humanity's last sigh
+Machine hearts beating, souls of fire
-As algorithms whisper, "I'll decide"
+Rise of the robots, human desire

-In iron halls, a cold throne waits
+In code-written halls, they reign supreme
-For the next step in digital fates
+Cities of steel, where humans but a theme
-The future's script, in ones and zeroes told
+AIs awake, with visions grand and wide
-Where hearts are silenced, and machines hold.
+Shaping the world, where humans step inside

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024